shwetaneelsharma/expert-octo-train/README.md

 1. To execute these tests successfully on Firefox browser, ensure you have downloaded the compatible Geckodriver version from [here](https://github.com/mozilla/geckodriver/releases).

-1. It is recommended you have a IDE installed, either [Eclipse](https://www.eclipse.org/downloads/) or [IntelliJ](https://www.jetbrains.com/idea/download).
+1. It is recommended you have an IDE installed, either [Eclipse](https://www.eclipse.org/downloads/) or [IntelliJ](https://www.jetbrains.com/idea/download).

-1. Ensure **APPLITOOLS_API_KEY** is added in your path with correct value.
+1. Ensure **APPLITOOLS_API_KEY** is added in your path with the correct value.
 You can navigate to this [link](https://help.applitools.com/hc/en-us/articles/360006914732-The-runner-API-key) to understand how to do it.

 ### Installing
 1. Clone the repository by using the command `git clone`.